crosscon/crosscon_soc/examples/cs_hypervisor_with_aes_gcm_example/README.md

 # CROSSCON Hypervisor with AES-GCM accelerator example

 Here you can find an example setup of CROSSCON Hypervisor with two guests VMs that are using the AES-GCM accelerator at the same time.
+Furthermore, you can find additional information about the architecture of the CROSSCON SoC.

 ## Prerequisites

-Follow the instruction in [README.md](../../README.md) to setup the cross-compilation toolchain, connect the Arty-A7 board and upload the `crosscon_soc_a7_v0.4.4.bit` bitstream.
-Note that this bitstream has an different version of the CROSSCON SoC which architecture is described down below.
+Follow the instruction in [README.md](../../README.md) to setup the cross-compilation toolchain, connect the Arty-A7 board and upload the `crosscon_soc_a7_v1.0.bit` bitstream.

 Note that the path to the RISC-V cross-compilation toolchain should be available through `RISCV` variable as described in Setup the RISC-V toolchain section of [README.md](../../README.md).